What is Trigger Finger?

 Diagnosis can be determined by a physical examination and discussion of medical history.
 Depending on severity and circumstances, trigger finger may be treated either non-surgically or surgically.

 Typically the first step in the overall treatment of trigger finger is to rest the affected fingers or thumb.
 A splint may also be used to aid the rest.
 Anti-inflammatory medicines can be used to help get the swelling down.

-  If these initial, non-invasive treatment options don't help alleviate the symptoms, a steroid medication injection may be recommended.
+If these initial, non-invasive treatment options don’t help alleviate the symptoms, a steroid medication injection may be recommended.
 The injection helps get the swelling down, and thus enables the flexor tendon to pass smoothly through the tendon sheath tunnel.
-There is a 33% chance that the trigger finger will be healed after one injection; however, in other cases a second injection is needed in order to alleviate the condition.
+There is a 33% chance that the trigger finger will be healed after one injection.
+If not, a second injection is sometimes delivered to alleviate the condition.

 In more serious cases, a surgery is necessary to widen the opening of the sheath tunnel so that the flexor tendon can slide through it more easily.
-A surgery offers a 98% chance that the condition will be resolved.
-There are several surgical treatment options for trigger finger release; however, the two methods that HSST recommends are an open procedure or an endoscopic procedure.
+Surgery offers a 98% chance that the condition will be resolved.
+There are several surgical treatment options for trigger finger release, but the two methods that HSST recommends are an open procedure or an endoscopic procedure.